Rakurri/rakurri-brush-set-for-krita/README.md

 # rakurri-brush-set-for-krita
 Sharing my brushes for Krita!

-Thank you for downloading my brush set!
-I hope you will enjoy it! :)
+I hope you'll enjoy them! :)
+Feel free to use them in your own artworks!
+No need to credit me!

 Here is a link to a video showing off some of the brushes! https://youtu.be/89qJ-1cTW7g

-IMPORTANT THINGS TO KNOW ABOUT THE BRUSH SET:

 HOW TO INSTALL:
 1. Go to “Settings”